 Today you can complete a walk around the rim of the spectacular Kings Canyon (Watarrka) with its unusual geological formations and precipitous cliffs inflamed by the morning sun.
 Further walking deep inside the Canyon and to other remote features of the range country is possible.

-A relaxed travel day takes you from Kings Canyon resort to two remote stations, one boasting a million acres and a legendary bushman ready to acquaint us of the realities of running a cattle property in this arid desert environment.
-Then it is on to Ayers Rock Resort at Yulara.
+A relaxed travel day takes you from Kings Canyon resort through two remote stations, one boasting a million acres and a legendary bushman who has faced the realities of running a cattle property in this arid desert environment.
+We are heading for the Ayers Rock Resort and Uluru – Kata Tjuta considered by many to be the spiritual heartland of Australia.

 Accommodation: Ayers Rock Resort 4 nights

-An easy but extended base walk around Uluru followed by time at the Cultural Centre for insightful interpretations of local connection to country, its Peoples, and their lore.
-Later a visit to nearby displays of desert creatures and a stroll in native gardens of the resort make for a relaxed and informative day.
+A relaxed breakfast and extended base walk around Uluru followed by time at the Cultural Centre for insightful interpretations of ‘local’ connection to country, the Anangu People and their lore.
+Later a visit to nearby displays of desert creatures and a stroll in native gardens of the Ayers Rock Resort will complete an informative cultural day.
+In the evening we’ll all enjoy a ‘swish’ dinner in the desert under a canopy of a million stars, enjoying some astrology and the soothing sound of silence only the desert can deliver.

 Today you’ll travel south with a partnering operator on desert back tracks to the South Australian border for exclusive entry into the Anangu Pitjantjatjara homelands.
-Meet your indigenous hosts, the traditional custodians of the land and listen to their dreamtime stories passed down by descendants of the ancient peoples.
+Meet your Indigenous hosts, the traditional custodians of the land and listen to their dreamtime stories passed down by descendants of their ancient community.
+Theirs is a living culture, yesterday, today and tomorrow.
 You’ll visit Cave Hill, a magnificent rock art site filled with the finest of ancient cave paintings.

 This morning you complete the holiday over a hearty breakfast before heading to the airport and departing on mid-day flights